-Trump’s first week was remarkably terrible for the climate
+Zombie pipelines, an EPA under attack, and that’s just Week One

 What happened?
 On Trump’s first day as president, his administration deleted information on climate change from the White House website and replaced it with a page on Trump’s “America First Energy Plan.”
 Most climate change mentions were deleted from the State Department’s website, as well.
 On Wednesday, Reuters reported that the Trump team had ordered the EPA to erase the climate change section of its website, but after some bad press, the team backed off, so as of this writing, the section is still up.
 An EPA webpage on common questions about climate change is gone, though.

 How much should you worry?
 Not that much.
 “The full contents of the Obama administration’s White House and State Department websites, including working links to climate change reports, have been archived and are readily available to the public,” the New York Times reports, and the EPA’s climate section has been preserved too.
 But these kinds of moves do make it a little tougher for the public to get accurate information on climate change.
-More troublingly, these moves are an ominous sign of what’s to come.
+More troublingly, they’re an ominous sign of what’s to come.
 As Trump starts wiping out climate-protecting programs and regulations, that will be the real cause for worry.

 History retweets itself: